ebkarl/cs101-course/week 04/project04.md

 ## 3.1 - Sample Code

-Here is a sample Mad Lib program.
+Here is a sample Mad Lib program written in Python 3.
 Please copy it in Thonny or your online Python editor.
 It's here so you can run it to see how it works.

 ```python
 adjective1 = input("Tell me an adjective, and click enter. ")